zanoubia/vagrant-puppet-docker-swarmmode-example/README.md

 ###Getting Started

-* Adjust the variables in hiera environments/production/hieradata/guestbook.yaml :
+* Adjust the variables in hiera environments/production/hieradata/guestbook.yaml, especially the replicas values and the db_url :
 '''
 ---